jamsheerply/Patient-Health-Dashboard-for-Prior-Authorization/README.md

 Copy code
 cd ../server
 npm install

-Create a .env file in the server folder for environment variables:
+## Create a .env file in the server folder for environment variables:

-env
-Copy code

 # Server configuration